txm676/nos/cran-comments.md

 ##This is a new version of this package
 I have added a new function and updated the help files.

+I could not find any double spaces in the description?

+Strona et al (2017) is in press and the
+DOI is to be provided in subsequent package version

 ##Test environments
 *local Windows 10 install, R 3.4.0